 How to Find High-Quality Smokable Hemphow to find high quality hemp

 Even though smokable hemp is widely accessible, it can be difficult to find flowers you can trust.
-With online markets cutting corners and skimping on practical steps, this concern becomes more prevalent.
-As a delta-8 brand, it’s our goal always to be transparent, so we want to show you how to find the most reliable hemp flower.
+This concern becomes more prevalent with online markets cutting corners and skimping on practical steps.
+As a delta-8 brand, we always aim to be transparent, so we want to show you how to find the most reliable hemp flower.

 Check the Brand

 Verify that the brand tests its products.
 Find out how they verify products.
 Confirm where they source their hemp.
 Do they produce it?
 How is it grown?
-All of these factors can play a role in the overall quality of the bud.
+All of these factors can affect the overall quality of the bud.

 Look at the Lab Reports

 Take a good look at the lab results on a hemp brand’s website.
 Does it match up with their description of the hemp flower?
 Furthermore, does it have the cannabinoid content you want?
-For example, each strain of our delta-8 flower carries a different range of delta-8 and other cannabinoids.
+For example, each flower strain carries a different range of delta-8 and other cannabinoids.

 Research the Strain